billmei/HideTheLikes/TO-DO.md

 [ ] Make hiding notifications an option for the user
 [ ] Filter the toast notifications to stop hiding non-like notifications [ ] Port the extension over to Firefox
+[ ] Avoid duplicate loading of the jQuery library somehow (1st time in manifest, 2nd time in popup.html)

 Completed